DamonMohammadbagher/ETWProcessMon2/ETWPM2Monitor2.1_vs_SysPM2Monitor2.7/README_20apr2022.md

    ![](https://github.com/DamonMohammadbagher/ETWProcessMon2/blob/main/ETWPM2Monitor2.1_vs_SysPM2Monitor2.7/Pictures/Test5_7.png)
        Picture6:

-in Pic7 you can see PoshC2 Injector was deteted very well but still we have Target Process with Name "Unknown-Process"
+in Pic7 you can see PoshC2 Injector was Detected very well but still we have Target Process with Name "Unknown-Process"

    ![](https://github.com/DamonMohammadbagher/ETWProcessMon2/blob/main/ETWPM2Monitor2.1_vs_SysPM2Monitor2.7/Pictures/Test5_8.png)
        Picture7:

-in Pic8 you can see in in Pic7 you can PoshC2 Injector was deteted very well but still we have Target Process with Name "Unknown-Process"
+in Pic8 you can see in in Pic7 you can PoshC2 Injector was Detected very well but still we have Target Process with Name "Unknown-Process"

    ![](https://github.com/DamonMohammadbagher/ETWProcessMon2/blob/main/ETWPM2Monitor2.1_vs_SysPM2Monitor2.7/Pictures/Test5_8.png)
        Picture8:

-in Pic9 you can PoshC2 Agents Delay time in (Mins) and in SysPM2Monitor2.7 we dont have Seconds Time like ETWPM2Monitor2.1 so i will add Seconds to source code soon.
+in Pic9 you can PoshC2 Agents Delay time (Mins) and in SysPM2Monitor2.7 we dont have Seconds Time like ETWPM2Monitor2.1 so i will add Seconds to SysPM2Monitor2.7 source code soon.

    ![](https://github.com/DamonMohammadbagher/ETWProcessMon2/blob/main/ETWPM2Monitor2.1_vs_SysPM2Monitor2.7/Pictures/Test5_9.png)
        Picture9: